10/22/19 - 9:45 AM to 11:00 AM

 Department Seminar: Professor Adam S. Veige

-Professor Veige earned his bachelor's degree from the University of Western Ontario, and his doctorate from Cornell University.
-He was a post-doctoral researcher at the Massachusetts of Technology.
-He joined the faculty at the University of Florida in 2004, and currently is a Research Foundation Professor and director of the Center for Catalysis.
+Veige received a Bachelor of Science degree in chemistry from the University of Western Ontario, Canada, and his doctorate from Cornell University.
+His post-doctoral work was at the Massachusetts Institute of Technology.
+In 2004, he joined the Department of Chemistry at the University of Florida.
+In 2010, Veige was named Director for the Center for Catalysis.